galaxyproject/galaxy-hub/src/Teach/ComputingPlatforms/index.md

 </div>

 *Amazon Machine Images (AMIs)* are a type of virtual machine image (see below) that runs on the Amazon Web Services infrastructure.
-Using an AMI to [teach Galaxy installation and management](/src/Teach/ComputingPlatforms/index.md#teaching-admin) is a great option, and you can determine how much has already been done on the image, from a bare-bones Linux install to an image with the Galaxy source already cloned from !GitHub.
+Using an AMI to [teach Galaxy installation and management](/src/Teach/ComputingPlatforms/index.md#teaching-admin) is a great option, and you can determine how much has already been done on the image, from a bare-bones Linux install to an image with the Galaxy source already cloned from GitHub.

 ## Laptop-Based Galaxy Servers